 My daughters and I still talk about all the food we canned as a family for so many years.
-We raised enough vegetables to support our meal planning for a year in our large garden.
+We raised enough vegetables in our large garden to support our meal planning for a year.
 We were organic gardeners before organic became popular.
-There is something so gratifying knowing you can produce enough food for your family for a year.
+There is something so gratifying about knowing you can produce enough food for your family for a year.
 Every year we planted, weeded, and harvested every vegetable we loved to eat.
 Then we started the process again year after year.

 Master Canning & Preserving Certificate

 I have canned food for at least 50 years now.
 I talked Mark into taking classes with me to get our Master Canning and Preserving Certificate a few years ago.

 Yes, I know how to can, but I had never canned meat and I wanted to learn the new canning techniques.
 The class was awesome, we broke out into groups and canned a bunch of vegetables, fruit, meat, jams, and so much more.